GiorgioBertolotti/zetsu-modules/README.md

-# zetsu-modules
+# What is zetsu-modules

-📚🤓 A repository containing my modules for Zetsu app for iOS
+This is just a repository containing my modules for [Zetsu](https://apps.apple.com/us/app/zetsu-by-orion/id1510161371) app for iOS